linguisticteam/search-prototype/README.md

 }
 ```

-Issue the following to search for the word humanity (there will be no results):
+Issue the following to search for the word "humanity" (there will be no results):
 ```json
 POST /_search?pretty=true
 {